thaclownminion/MacOS-eye-care/README.md

-# MacOS eye care app
+# Descreen app
 This is an app that is meant to make you look away from your screen so your eyes live a little longer!
----
+# MacOS Descreen app instructions

 # How to download
 To download this app just download the .zip file from the newest release and unzip it by double clicking on the .zip file.
-After you unzipped the file double click the "eyecare.app" you should get a pop-up that says thay you have to move the app to the trash.
+After you unzipped the file double click the "Descreen.app" you should get a pop-up that says thay you have to move the app to the trash.
 To still be able to run it go to:

 **Settings -> Privacy & security** and scroll all the way down and click the "open anyways" button, then it should open the app.

 Releases: https://github.com/thaclownminion/MacOS-Descreen-app/releases

-## Disclaimer
-I do not yet have a windows nor linux version and I'm working on it at the moment.

 ## Plus
 This app works on both intel and M/ARM chip based macbooks.

 ## Where to find the app
 You can find the app on the top of your screen (in the menu bar).

+# Windows Descreen app instructions

 # Features
 - Focus time: You can set a focus time and in that time you won't be blocked.
 For example in a meeting. you can change your time in the settings.